marioortizmanero/polybar-pulseaudio-control/README.md

 ## Dependencies

-Obviously `pulseaudio` to use `pactl` and `pacmd`.
-You might want to have `pavucontrol` installed to easily control pulseaudio with a GUI.
-The script can send notifications if enabled, so you may want a notification daemon like `dunst`.
+[`pulseaudio`](https://www.freedesktop.org/wiki/Software/PulseAudio/) with `pactl` and `pacmd` in your `$PATH`.
+You might want to have [`pavucontrol`](https://freedesktop.org/software/pulseaudio/pavucontrol/) installed to easily control pulseaudio with a GUI.
+The script can send notifications if enabled, for which you'll need a notification daemon like [`dunst`](https://github.com/dunst-project/dunst).

-To be able to switch the default sinks from this script you may need to disable stream target device restore by editing the corresponing line in `/etc/pulse/default.pa` to:
+To be able to switch the default sinks from this script you might need to disable stream target device restore by editing the corresponing line in `/etc/pulse/default.pa` to:

 `load-module module-stream-restore restore_device=false`